theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/access-data-from-the-sap-public-cloud.md

 ### Prerequisites

-- You need the Administrator role in the SAP Public Cloud to set up the communication with {{ productName }} on the SAP side.
+- You need the Administrator role in the SAP Public Cloud to set up communication on the SAP side.
+- The *Communication Scenario* SAP_COM_0636 (Remote Function Call - RFC Metadata Integration) must be available in the SAP Public Cloud.
 - [Download the SAP Cryptographic Library](https://help.sap.com/doc/saphelp_em900/9.0/en-US/48/a324e7ccfc062de10000000a42189d/frameset.htm) (sapcrypto.dll) from the SAP Service Marketplace.
 - [Create a Client PSE to connect {{ productName }} to SAP Cloud Systems](create-personal-security-environment.md).
-- Make sure you use {{ productName }} version 6.4.2.0 (2024-04-19) or higher.
+- Make sure to use {{ productName }} version 6.4.2.0 (2024-04-19) or higher.

 ### Enable Communication in the SAP Public Cloud

-Use the **Communication Management** apps in the SAP Public Cloud to make BAPIs / Function Modules available to external systems:
+Use the **Communication Management** apps in the SAP Public Cloud to make BAPIs / Function Modules accessible for external systems:

 1. Create a *Communication User* in the **Maintain Communication Users** app.<br>
 ![Maintain-Communication-Users](../assets/images/articles/bapi/sap-cloud/Maintain-Communication-Users.png)
 2. Create a *Communication System* that handles inbound service calls in the **Communication Systems** app.<br>
 ![Communication-System](../assets/images/articles/bapi/sap-cloud/Communication-System.png)
 3. Assign a *Communication User* to the *Communication System* in the subsection *Users for Inbound Communication*.
-4. Create a *Communication Arrangement* that defines which *Communication Scenarios* are available to the *Communication System* and the *Communication User*.
+4. Create *Communication Arrangements* to defines which *Communication Scenarios* can be accessed by the *Communication System* and the *Communication User*.
-The depicted example uses *Communication Scenario* SAP_COM_0109 for Sales Order Integration.<br>
+The *Communication Scenario* SAP_COM_0636 (Remote Function Call - RFC Metadata Integration) is mandatory for using the {{ bapi }} {{ component }} in {{ productName }}.<br>
 ![Communication-Arrangement](../assets/images/articles/bapi/sap-cloud/Communication-Arrangement.gif)

 For more information, see [SAP Help: Setting up Communication Management](https://learning.sap.com/learning-journeys/implement-sap-s-4hana-cloud-public-edition-for-sourcing-and-procurement/setting-up-communication-management_a913171c-c96d-47a9-81ec-dc9ee8754320).